 A friend in Sydney thinks Philippine consulate staff over there act like gods and work at their own pace — slow and inefficient.
 A schoolmate in Singapore laments the poorly organized passport renewal process, which saw applicants form a long line outdoors, and left many of them give up meals just to keep their positions.

-In some cases, fed up citizens have taken their complaints to another level.
-When a Filipino domestic helper in Hong Kong tried to seek advice from a Labor Attache for employer abuse, she was met with stern reply that prompted one of her friends to record the whole conversation.
+In some cases, fed-up citizens have taken their complaints to another level.
+When a Filipino domestic helper in Hong Kong tried to seek advice from a Labor Attache for employer abuse, she was met with the stern reply that prompted one of her friends to record the whole conversation.
 The incident prompted local Filipino groups to voice their displeasure at how officials treat overseas Filipinos, more popularly known as OFWs, the widely-acclaimed modern-day heroes.
 Although many might wish to label the government officials and diplomats as the same, some complaints also get acted upon.
 Erring officials get recalled from their posts.

 Personally, I think it’s unfair to pin the inefficiency of the system towards the staff who are tasked to implement them.
-If the Overseas Employment Certificate — a document that proves legitimacy of a Filipino working abroad, thereby granting him travel tax exemptions — is clearly a time-waster.
+If the Overseas Employment Certificate — a document that proves the legitimacy of a Filipino working abroad, thereby granting him travel tax exemptions — is clearly a time-waster.
 But it still needs to be part of a vacationing worker’s experience, and going ballistic in front of the counter attendant over matters beyond his or her capacity doesn’t help at all.

 Maybe we are just good at looking at mistakes, but often fail to offer ‘sensible’ suggestions.
 (The emphasis is aimed at those who offer ridiculous ideas.)

-Over the years, I have ocassionally visited the Philippine Consulate in Hong Kong to renew my passport, to apply for OEC or get documents notarized.
-In my recent visits, I observed than staff are more approachable and speak more politely.
+Over the years, I have occasionally visited the Philippine Consulate in Hong Kong to renew my passport, to apply for OEC or get documents notarized.
+In my recent visits, I observed that staff are more approachable and speak more politely.
 In short, they’re easier to deal with, despite their apparent hectic day at work dealing with people who may be carrying frustrations at work and regional personalities into the Consulate office.